 What is : (So we know you are human.)

 Most people take 17,000 breaths a day without even thinking about it.
 But for children with lung disease, breathing isn't always so easy.

-At Cincinnati Children's, we want every child to be able to blow out the candles on their next birthday cake.
-Our pulmonary medicine program is ranked No. 2 in the country in the 2014-15 list of Best Children’s Hospitals published by U.S. News & World Report.
+Be it complex asthma care, cystic fibrosis, ventilator-dependent children or other airway and lung diseases severe enough to require a lung transplant, we work every day to make every breath easier for children.
+Our pulmonary medicine program is ranked No. 1 in the country in the 2015-16 list of Best Children’s Hospitals published by U.S. News & World Report.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900